 Often medical intervention may not provide a level of comfort acceptable to the animal's caretakers.
 Euthanasia is often considered in these circumstances to hasten the pet's death.
 The decision to euthanize a beloved pet is among the most difficult choices a pet owner ever has to make.
 Consultation with Dr. Lightbody, Dr. Berard, or Dr. Defanti will help owners determine whether euthanasia is appropriate and when that might occur.

 In a quiet and comfortable environment, euthanasia is performed by one of our veterinarians with the injection of an anesthetic overdose into a vein through a IV catheter.
 Because an anesthetic is used, no discomfort is perceived by the patient.
 The patient passes quickly.
-The veterinarian will insure that the heart, pulses and breathing have stopped.
-Pet owners are free to be present or leave depending on their preference.
+The veterinarian will insure that the heart, pulse, and breathing have stopped.
+Pet owners are free to be present or leave, depending on their personal preference.